Visual Network Analysis in Immersive Environments: A Survey: Results

 \mbox{\taskfilter \, \textbf{Filtering}} is essential to find information of interest, especially when the visualisation is cluttered due to a high amount of data.
-This type of analysis task is supported by 30 systems, which often relates to hiding edges or nodes with certain properties.
-While most applications use a menu or direct interaction with the elements, one system incorporates a 3D filtering cube, allowing the application of multiple attribute filters interactively~\cite{p_154}.\\
+This type of analysis task is supported by 30 systems, which often relate to hiding edges or nodes with certain properties.
+While most applications use a menu or direct interaction with the elements, one system incorporates a 3D filtering cube, allowing the application of multiple attribute filters interactively~\cite{p_154}.

 As visualisations of large datasets can become highly cluttered when all information is shown, it is sensible to show details only on demand.
 Thus, \mbox{\taskimport \, \textbf{importing}} is an essential visual analysis task supported by 30 systems.
-Besides loading new datasets or showing additional information for selected entities, the creation of new data is also part of it, e.g., creating additional nodes or edges.\\
+Besides loading new datasets or showing additional information for selected entities, the creation of new data is also part of it, e.g., creating additional nodes or edges.

 In total, 24 systems provide the option to \mbox{\taskarrange \, \textbf{arrange}} parts of the visual representation.
 This either relates to an entire graph, e.g., when multiple of them are shown, and users can change their relative position to each other or to the position change of individual graph elements.
-Especially manually repositioning nodes is a commonly supported task, mostly only resulting in a visual adaptation of edges to match new node positions, but sometimes also changing the data, e.g. the weights of the edges~\cite{p_15}.\\
+Especially, manually repositioning nodes is a commonly supported task, mostly only resulting in a visual adaptation of edges to match new node positions, but sometimes also changing the data, e.g., the weights of the edges~\cite{p_15}.

-It is often beneficial to show graphs at different levels of detail and let users change them not only for hierarchical networks but also for those containing clusters or motifs.
+It is often beneficial to show graphs at different \textbf{levels of detail} and let users change them not only for hierarchical networks but also for those containing clusters or motifs.
 This is summarised with the \mbox{\taskaggregate \, \textbf{aggregate}} task, which is supported by 12 systems.
-A group of nodes (e.g. a cluster or nodes in the same hierarchy level) can be replaced by a single one, also aggregating the edges, or a node representing multiple others can be expanded.\\
+A group of nodes (e.g., a cluster or nodes in the same hierarchy level) can be replaced by a single one, also aggregating the edges, or a node representing multiple others can be expanded.
+This task was part of two studies, e.g., asking users to manually cluster nodes~\cite{p_132}.